Sneha-Anand1910/CashFlow_Minimizer/README.md

 ---

 ## Problem Statement
-In group expense scenarios such as trips, events, or shared spending, multiple transactions between people make final settlement complex and error-prone.
+In group expense scenarios such as trips, events,or shared spending, multiple transactions between people make final settlement complex and error-prone.

 This project simplifies the settlement process by:
 - Calculating the net balance for each participant